TargetSolutions/slate/source/index.html.md

 }
 ```

-The <code>deleted</code> key indicates if the filter has been deleted, 0 - active, 1 - deleted.
+The <code>deleted</code> key indicates if the filter has been deleted, <code>0</code> = active, <code>1</code>= deleted.

 ## POST /filters

-<span class="post">POST</span> /filters

 Create a new specialty classification filter in the system.
 Required fields:

+<span class="post">POST</span> /filters

+Required Fields:

 <code>label</code> - the name of the new specialty classification filter

 ## POST /filters/{id}

-<span class="post">POST</span> /filters/{id}

 Change an existing specialty classification filter in the system.
 Required fields:

+<span class="post">POST</span> /filters/{id}

+Required Fields:

 <code>label</code> - the new name of the classification filter

 ## DELETE /filters/{id}

+Remove an existing specialty classification filter from the system.

 <span class="delete">DELETE</span> /filters/{id}

-Remove an existing specialty classification filter from the system.

 # Users

+Returns info on users in the system.
+Allows for deleting, updating, adding new users to the system.

 ## GET /users